Aptivi-Stable-Docs/nks-manual-0.1.0-sp4/fundamentals/simulated-kernel-features/extra-features/common-programs/contacts.md

 The contacts application is usually found in your computer under the form of a feature in your favorite mail client or under the form of a standalone application.
 It's also found in your smartphone in which you can make phone calls and send SMS messages.

 Nitrocid KS, however, has this application as a standalone application and can be executed by invoking the `contacts` command.
+You can also perform contact management without the contacts interactive TUI by using one of the following four commands:

+* `contactinfo`: Shows you contact information
+* `importcontacts`: Imports the contacts from either a MeCard string or a vCard file
+* `listcontacts`: Lists all the contacts
+* `loadcontacts`: Loads all the contacts

 {% hint style="info" %}
 Please note that Nitrocid KS is unable to make phone calls and send SMS messages to your contacts as it requires a special device, such as Voice over IP (VoIP) phones, to be able to make calls from your computer, and we don't intend to simulate that.